vincyxiroff/FPSBoost-Menu/README.md

 ![image](https://github.com/user-attachments/assets/971d0f32-9417-48c6-9a29-514a1ed8002f)

 ## Overview
-This script provides a simple **FPS Boost menu** for FiveM, allowing players to optimize their game performance dynamically.
+This script provides an advanced **FPS Boost menu** for FiveM, allowing players to optimize their game performance dynamically.
 The menu offers different levels of optimization, from **Ultra Low to High FPS Boost**, and also includes an **Ultra Graphics** mode to restore high-quality settings.

 ## Features
 ✅ **Multiple FPS Boost Levels**: Choose from Ultra Low, Medium, and High optimizations.